-The first and most obvious option in regards to the angle of the light is to have the light shine straight onto the subject.
+The first and most obvious option in regards to the angle of the light is to have it shine straight onto the subject.
 This provides very good outdoor photography lighting.

-This photo is slightly softer than the one above as the shadows are more subtle on the face.
-This is added to by the flare that floods the photo makes an interesting outdoor portrait.
+This photo is softer than the one above as the shadows are more subtle on the face.
+And the flare that floods the photo makes an interesting outdoor portrait.

 If you want to see more photos like this, click here.

-The final major option when shooting in natural light is side lighting, demonstrated in my photo below.
+The final major option when shooting natural light portraits is side lighting.
+I demonstrate this in my photo below.

-It has many uses as you can get your model to adjust their angle slightly until the most flattering angle for the light is reached.
+It has many uses.
+You can get your model to adjust their angle until you find the most flattering light.

-Side light is particularly effective on flat but slightly curves surfaces, like the model’s stomach – it really helps to give the lighting a soft touch.
+Sidelight is particularly effective on flat but slightly curved surfaces.
+Like the model’s stomach.
+It helps to give natural light photography a soft touch.

 Side lighting is the most adaptable but it’s also the easiest to get wrong.

-The photo below would have been very good if it weren’t for the side lighting on the model’s nose that casts an ugly, sharp shadow on the side of her face.
+In this case, the side lighting on the model’s nose casts an ugly, sharp shadow on the side of her face.

 Natural Light Indoors

-Window light is probably my favourite type of indoor lighting as there’s a lot that can be done with it; it’s a form of side lighting and is heavily dependant on the distance from the source, making it easy to manipulate.
+It’s a form of side lighting and heavily dependant on the distance from the source.
+This makes it easy to manipulate.

-If you have a look at my first subject below, you’ll see that he is very close to the window, capturing a lot of the light that passes through it.
+If you have a look at my first subject below, you’ll see that he is very close to the window.
+The photo captures a lot of the light that passes through it.